hasura/graphql-engine/README.md

 ### Remote schemas

-Add custom resolvers in addition to Hasura's Postgres-based GraphQL schema.
+Add custom resolvers in a remote schema in addition to Hasura's Postgres-based GraphQL schema.
 Ideal for delegating to HTTP APIs, making direct calls to another data-source or writing business logic in code - [read more](remote-schemas.md).

 ### Trigger webhooks on database events